LDSorg/backend-oauth2-node-passport-example/README.md

 Zero-Config Install and Run
 ================

+You can start working with test user data immediately.

 ```bash
 curl -fsSL https://bit.ly/lds-api-adventure -o adventure.bash
 bash ./adventure.bash node angular
 ```

+No configuration changes are required and working test API keys are provided.

+You will be able to experiment at <https://local.ldsconnect.org:8043>

 The "Hard" Way
 ==============

-You can start working with test user data immediately.

 1. Clone Backend
 ----------------